30 Jun Turnback Thinking

 - That it is the placement of the grain that creates the twist in the hem fold of the garment.
 The pattern itself is not twisted.

-- That the fabric choosen is good on both sides and drapes well.
+- That the fabric you choose is good on both sides and drapes well.
 If you are using a light transparent fabric for this style, be sure to have the finest finishes on all seams and hems.

 We love to hear from you so please let us know if you have any questions.
 And if you are enjoying these posts why not follow the blog and subscribe to our website to hear about the latest pattern making ideas and resources.